 How should I take LYRICA?

 - Take LYRICA exactly as prescribed.
 Your healthcare provider will tell you how much LYRICA to take and when to take it.
-Take LYRICA at the same times each day.

 - LYRICA may be taken with or without food.